eriqande/gaiah/cran-comments.md

 This is the first submission of this package.
-I submitted it a few days ago and Uwe spotted a typo and recommended that I add more examples to each function.
+I submitted it a few days ago and Uwe spotted a typo and also recommended that I add more examples to each function.
 I have done that now.
 Thank you Uwe!